flipperdevices/flipperzero-firmware/README.md

 ### gpio-gpio-interrupt-demo
 [tutorial](./gpio/gpio_interrupt_demo/README.md) - This is a "hello world" demonstration of triggering a callback when a GPIO pin transitions from VCC to GND.

+### gpio-memsic_2125
+[tutorial](./gpio/memsic_2125/README.md) - This is a demostration of using GPIO interrupts to interpret data from the Memsic 2125 (Mx2125) Dual-Axis Accelerometer.

 ## Subghz [folder](./subghz/README.md)